joedolson/gravity-forms-wcag-20-form-fields/README.md

 * This plugin does not cover other aspects of accessibility, such as content order, clear instructions, colour contrast etc.
 * You will also need to ensure that your websites theme is accessible.

+== Changelog ==

+= 1.2.2 =

+* Enqueue stylesheet instead of directly printing to page.
+* Replace i18n slug with slug string instead of class reference.
+* Fix text strings for internationalization.
+* Fix bug with <fieldset> failing to be inserted.
+* Add ARIA live attribute to form validation error
+* Remove JS alert to avoid redundant notifications with ARIA

 == Installation ==

 1. This plugin requires the Gravity Forms plugin, installed and activated